wfdb/mimic_wfdb_tutorials/_sources/workshop-aims.md

 # Aims

+The aim of this interactive workshop is to provide participants with the knowledge, skills and tools required to conduct open research in the field of Biomedical Signal Processing.

-The aims of this workshop are:
+The objectives are:
-1. To provide students with experience at each stage of a research project.
+1. To provide participants with an understanding of publicly available datasets containing physiological signals, focusing on those on _PhysioNet_.
-2. To equip students with essential skills for conducting scientific research.
+2. To provide participants with essential skills for conducting high quality research with openly available data.
-3. To provide opportunity to perform novel research which could impact healthcare.
+3. To give participants the opportunity to work in groups on a cuffless blood pressure estimation case study.